pagkly/Zed/Investopedia3/How General Ledgers Work.md

 How General Ledgers Work
 ## What Is a General Ledger?

-A general ledger represents the record-keeping system for a company's financial data with debit and credit account records validated by a [trial balance](https://www.investopedia.com/terms/t/trial_balance.asp).
+A general ledger represents the record-keeping system for a company's financial data with debit and credit account records validated by a [[trial balance]](https://www.investopedia.com/terms/t/trial_balance.asp).
 The general ledger provides a record of each financial transaction that takes place during the life of an operating company.

-The general ledger holds account information that is needed to prepare the company's [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp), and transaction data is segregated by type into accounts for assets, liabilities, owners' equity, revenues, and expenses.
+The general ledger holds account information that is needed to prepare the company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), and transaction data is segregated by type into accounts for assets, liabilities, owners' equity, revenues, and expenses.

 ## How a General Ledger Works

 A general ledger is the foundation of a system used by accountants to store and organize financial data used to create the firm’s financial statements.
-Transactions are posted to individual sub-ledger accounts, as defined by the company's [chart of accounts](https://www.investopedia.com/terms/c/chart-accounts.asp).
+Transactions are posted to individual sub-ledger accounts, as defined by the company's [[chart of accounts]](https://www.investopedia.com/terms/c/chart-accounts.asp).

-The transactions are then closed out or summarized to the general ledger, and the accountant generates a trial balance, which serves as a report of each ledger account’s [balance](https://www.investopedia.com/ask/answers/030915/how-do-you-calculate-credits-and-debits-general-ledger.asp).
+The transactions are then closed out or summarized to the general ledger, and the accountant generates a trial balance, which serves as a report of each ledger account’s [[balance]](https://www.investopedia.com/ask/answers/030915/how-do-you-calculate-credits-and-debits-general-ledger.asp).
 The trial balance is checked for errors and adjusted by posting additional necessary entries, and then the adjusted trial balance is used to generate the financial statements.

 ## How a General Ledger Functions with Double Entry Accounting

-A general ledger is used by businesses that employ the [double-entry](https://www.investopedia.com/terms/d/double-entry.asp) bookkeeping method, which means that each financial transaction affects at least two sub-ledger accounts and each entry has at least one [debit](https://www.investopedia.com/terms/d/debit.asp) and one credit transaction.
+A general ledger is used by businesses that employ the [[double-entry]](https://www.investopedia.com/terms/d/double-entry.asp) bookkeeping method, which means that each financial transaction affects at least two sub-ledger accounts and each entry has at least one [[debit]](https://www.investopedia.com/terms/d/debit.asp) and one credit transaction.
 Double-entry transactions, called journal entries, are posted in two columns, with debit entries on the left and credit entries on the right, and the total of all debit and credit entries must balance.

-The [accounting equation](https://www.investopedia.com/terms/a/accounting-equation.asp), which underlies double-entry accounting, is as follows:
+The [[accounting equation]](https://www.investopedia.com/terms/a/accounting-equation.asp), which underlies double-entry accounting, is as follows:

 Assets−Liabilities\=Stockholders’ Equity\\text{Assets} - \\text{Liabilities} = \\text{Stockholders' Equity}